chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - SWOOSH!
 Benja repels into the room, dispatching a dozen different adversaries in a short fight sequence.
 	- His sword turns into a cool grappling whip which he uses to drive everyone back.
 	- This is the same whip-sword that adult Raya has.
 	- "You will not set foot on the Dragon Gem’s inner circle."
+WHOAOAAAA
 - The soldiers of the other tribes file into the room, in awe of the Gem.
 	- "Fang's making a play for the Gem!"
 	- "We should take it for Spine, now!"
 	- Everyone readies their weapons.
 	- Benja readies too, but sees young Raya in the reflection of his sword…
 - Benja announces, "We have a choice.
 We can tear each other apart, or we can come together and build a better world.
 It’s not too late.
 I still believe we can be One-Kumandra again."
-- Benja unsheathes his sword.
+- Benja sheathes his sword.
 “Shall we return to dinner?”
 	- Tension fills the air.
 Eyes dart around, who's making the first move?
 - An crossbow points at Benja’s heart.
 	- He deflects it — it lands in his leg.
 He crumples.